AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/01-Problem-01.md

 You should keep in mind that an umbrella is enough for two people.
 It is known that only 75% of the team wants sunbeds.
 In the calculation of the number of umbrellas and sunbeds, their number should be rounded up to the nearest whole number.

 ## Input
-4 numbers are read from the console:
+4 lines are read from the console:
 - First line - number of people - whole number in the range [1...
 100]
 - Second line - entrance fee - real number in the range [0.00...
 50.00]
 - Third line - price for a sunbed - real number in the range [0.00...
 50.00]